Every Homeschool

 Compliance burden ratings

-For each state's homeschool ESA, we rate administrative friction on a 1 (easy) to 5 (burdensome) scale, based on documentation, testing, and reporting:
+For each state's homeschool ESA, we rate administrative friction on a 1 (easy) to 5 (burdensome) scale, based on documentation, testing, and reporting requirements published on each state program page:

 StateBurden (1-5)Why